Drupal-8/acquia-vagrant-example/README.md

   vagrant up
   ```

-  3. If you have Vagrant Host Manager installed - skip this step..
+  3. If you have [Vagrant Host Updater](https://github.com/cogitatio/vagrant-hostsupdater) installed - skip this step..

   Update you hosts file - add the following line: